-- About team work i.e. how you worked in team
+About teamwork i.e. how you worked in a team

-It concludes everything that is explained in above section.
-It contains about 50 -100 words that includes following things:
+It concludes everything that is explained in the above section.
+It contains about 50 -100 words that include the following things:

 Summary Statement (SS)

-Summary statement is the most important and difficult part of any CDR.
+A summary statement is the most important and difficult part of any CDR.
 In this section, you need to analyze that you have illustrated all the competency elements for the nominated occupational category as described in the ANZSCO code.
-In the summary statement, you need to provide the cross references of the paragraphs that you have written in each career episode.
+In the summary statement, you need to provide the cross-references of the paragraphs that you have written in each career episode.
 Only one Summary Statement (SS) is required for all three episodes.